Skip to main content

 Summary

-This bill would prohibit a person from owning or operating or installing, creating, building, or fabricating a motor vehicle, aircraft, or vessel with a false or secret compartment used to unlawfully conceal contraband or controlled substances and would provide criminal penalties for violations.
+• Prohibits owning, operating, installing, creating, building, or fabricating a motor vehicle, aircraft, or vessel with a false or secret compartment used to conceal contraband or controlled substances.

 Bill Actions